 What is the application deadline?

-The submission deadline date is January 15th.
-Materials should be postmarked by January 15th for full consideration.
-In the case of materials being sent from overseas, please communicate any anticipated delays to Peaceworker staff via email if possible.
+The submission deadline date for admission for Fall 2021 is January 11th, 2021.
 You will be contacted for a phone interview if your application is still in consideration after the first round of reviews.
-These interviews are an opportunity to discuss your interests and fit with the program in more detail and to offer more information on possible service opportunities. *Please note that these requests for interviews may be made via email.
-In the past, hotmail email accounts have rejected emails from UMBC addresses, which has disrupted communication about the application process.
-Please use a non-hotmail email address if at all possible to avoid these problems.
+These interviews are an opportunity to discuss your interests and fit with the program in more detail and to offer more information on possible service opportunities. *Please note that these requests for interviews will be made via email and will be offered on a rolling basis throughout the Spring semester.

 What if my Peace Corps Description of Service isn’t yet finalized?